 Each state and territory has a food safety agency that works to ensure food is safely produced, manufactured and sold at each step in the supply chain.
-There are state and territory government laws and regulations that administer and enforce the food legislation and all aspects of the Australia New Zealand Food Standards Code.
+There are state and territory government laws and regulations that administer and enforce food legislation and all aspects of the Australia New Zealand Food Standards Code.

 Regular audits and inspections are made at properties.
-Depending on the severity of the breach or non-compliance, enforcement can vary from a warning letter, improvement notice, penalty notice, product seizure, registration suspension, prosecution and registration cancellation.
+Depending on the severity of the breach or non-compliance, enforcement can vary from:

+- a warning letter;

+- improvement notice;

+- penalty notice;

+- product seizure;

+- registration suspension;

+- prosecution; or

+- registration cancellation.